MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

 In order to provide a wide array of functionality, Players have many attributes.
 Note that if an attribute is _internal_, that means it only exists within the [Player class](https://github.com/MolSnoo/Alter-Ego/blob/master/Data/Player.js).
 Internal attributes will be given in the "Class attribute" bullet point, preceded by their data type.
-If an attribute is _external_, it only exists on the [[spreadsheet]].
+If an attribute is _external_, it only exists on the spreadsheet.
 External attributes will be given in the "Spreadsheet label" bullet point.

 ### ID